 “My dysphoria makes me depressed.
 Changing the dysphoria will change my mental health.
 Saying I need to be perfectly mentally healthy to get treatment isn’t helpful, and isn’t going to happen.”

-“Be open minded – there is no single trans story and there is such a huge vairety [sp].
+“Be open-minded – there is no single trans story and there is such a huge variety [sp].
 Accept everyone and make sure to do your best in helping them.”

 “Most importantly, don’t treat [trans patients] any different than your other patients.
 The best therapists I’ve gone to always saw me as a person first, like everyone else.”